Al Woods (American football)

-Al Joseph Woods (born March 25, 1987) is an American football nose tackle for the Seattle Seahawks of the National Football League (NFL).
-He was drafted by the New Orleans Saints in the fourth round of the 2010 NFL Draft.
-He played college football at LSU.
-Woods has also been a member of the Tampa Bay Buccaneers, Pittsburgh Steelers, Tennessee Titans, and Indianapolis Colts.
+Al Joseph Woods (born March 25, 1987) is an American professional football nose tackle.
+He was selected by the New Orleans Saints in the fourth round of the 2010 NFL draft after playing college football for the LSU Tigers.
+Woods has also been a member of the Pittsburgh Steelers, Tampa Bay Buccaneers, Seattle Seahawks, Tennessee Titans, Indianapolis Colts, Jacksonville Jaguars, and New York Jets.

 Professional career

+Pre-draft

-Woods was projected to be drafted in the third round of the 2010 NFL Draft by NFLDraftScout.com.
+Woods was projected to be chosen in the third round of the 2010 NFL draft by NFLDraftScout.com.

 New Orleans Saints

-Woods was drafted by the New Orleans Saints in the fourth round (123rd overall) of the 2010 NFL Draft.
+Woods was selected by the New Orleans Saints in the fourth round (123rd overall) of the 2010 NFL draft.
 He signed a four-year contract on July 15, 2010.
 He was released on September 4, 2010.

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 On September 7, 2010, Woods was signed to the Pittsburgh Steelers' practice squad.
-According to Profootball.com he played in 9 games in 2010 for them.

 Tampa Bay Buccaneers

 On November 2, 2010, Woods was signed off the Steelers' practice squad by the Tampa Bay Buccaneers.
 He was cut on September 3, 2011.